 How to stitch MadV360 or Xiaomi Mi Sphere Images or video with Mac.

 Update: 14th April 2020 Now MADV Stitch Tool for Mac can also stitch video as well as your images.
-Download it here.
+Download it here from the official store.
 Thanks to Stanley Keetley for bringing this to my attention.

 Update: Now MiSphere Converter is available for both iOS and Android, this has optical flow stitching, so I would suggest using that to stitch your images.
 Find out how here.